 As a new business leader you’ll quickly realise that sales is the most important business division and that all that time spent avoiding it was in vain.
 Start off on the right foot by revering sales and having it as the lifeblood of your company – map every type of customer journey you want to develop, proactive and reactive, with a clear sales mindset.

 It’s also crucial to have a well defined sales plan.
-There are two common mistakes that business owners make with putting plans together – they overestimate what they can do in the short-term and play down the long-term ambitions.
+There are two common mistakes that business owners make with putting less than successful franchise plans together – they overestimate what they can do in the short-term and play down the long-term ambitions.
 This puts too much pressure on the business leader in the beginning, and also stops them from stretching to reach their potential.

 The second mistake is to revolve plans around financial targets.
 Many business owners only set monetary goals based on turnover or sales, which is why they are rarely successful.
 It is important to ask ‘why’ you have set these goals, as the turnover/ sales are just an enabler to make the real goal happen.
 When a goal has an emotional connection it becomes more personal so you are much more motivated to make it happen – such as taking a holiday, having an experience, having more time with family and friends.